Flow Network based Generative Models for Non-Iterative Diverse Candidate Generation: Approximating Flow Network generative models with a TD-like objective

 where $R(x)>0$ is a reward for a terminal state $x$.
 This would be useful to sample novel drug-like molecules when given a reward function $R$ that scores molecules based on their chemical properties.
 Being able to sample from the high modes of $R(x)$ would provide diversity in the batches of generated molecules sent to assays.
 This is in contrast with the typical RL objective of maximizing return which we have found to often end up focusing around one or very few good molecules.
 In our context, $R(x)$ is a proxy for the actual values obtained from assays, which means it can be called often and cheaply. $R(x)$ is retrained or fine-tuned each time we acquire new data from the assays.

+What method should one use to generate batches sampled from $\pi(x)\propto R(x)$?
+Let's first think of the state space under which we would operate.

 Let $\cal S$ denote the set of states and $\cal X \subset S$ denote the set of terminal states.
 Let $\cal A$ be a finite set, the alphabet, ${\cal A}(s) \subseteq {\cal A}$ be the set of allowed actions at state $s$, and let ${\cal A}^*(s)$ be the set of all sequences of actions allowed after state $s$.
-To every action sequence $\vec{a}=(a_1, a_2, a_3, ..., a_h)$ of $a_i \in{\cal A}, h \leq H$ corresponds a single $x$, i.e. the environment is deterministic so we can define a function $F$ mapping a sequence of actions $\vec{a}$ to an $x$.
+To every action sequence $\vec{a}=(a_1, a_2, a_3, ..., a_h)$ of $a_i \in{\cal A}, h \leq H$ corresponds a single $x$, i.e. the environment is deterministic so we can define a function $\amap$ mapping a sequence of actions $\vec{a}$ to an $x$.
 If such a sequence is `incomplete' we define its reward to be 0.
 When the correspondence between action sequences and states is {\bf bijective}, a state $s$ is uniquely described by some sequence $\vec{a}$, and we can visualize the generative process as the traversal of a tree from a single root node to a leaf corresponding to the sequence of actions along the way.
-In particular, the TreeSample method of \citet{buesing2019approximate} can be seen as a special case of the method we propose, i.e., allocating to each node $s$ a value corresponding to the sum of all the rewards $R(x)$ over the terminal states or leaves of the subtree rooted at $s$.

-However, when this correspondence is {\bf surjective}, i.e. when multiple action sequences describe the same $x$, things get trickier.
+However, when this correspondence is {\bf non-injective}, i.e. when multiple action sequences describe the same $x$, things get trickier.
 Instead of a tree, we get a directed acyclic graph or DAG (assuming that the sequences must be of finite length, i.e., there are no deterministic cycles), as illustrated in Figure~\ref{fig:flownet}.
 For example, and of interest here, molecules can be seen as graphs, which can be described in multiple orders (canonical representations such as SMILES strings also have this problem: there may be multiple descriptions for the same actual molecule).
 The standard approach to such a sampling problem is to use iterative MCMC methods \citep{xie2021mars, grathwohl2021oops}.
 Another option is to relax the desire to have $p(x)\propto R(x)$ and to use non-interative (sequential) RL methods \citep{gottipati2020learning}, but these are at high risk of getting stuck in local maxima and of missing modes.
 Indeed, in our setting, the policy which maximizes the expected return (which is the expected final reward) generates the sequence with the highest return (i.e., a single molecule).